 SELECT * FROM customers;

-If you look at the output, the account status of the customers Michael, Robert, and Emma is updated to ‘active’ at one time.
+If you examine the output, the account status of customers Michael, Robert, and Emma is updated to ‘active’ simultaneously.
 If the table contains thousands of records with account_status equal to ‘inactive’, then all the records will be updated using the above query.

-So this is how you can update multiple records using the PostgreSQL update query.
+This is how you can update multiple records using a PostgreSQL update query.

-In this section, you will know how to get the modified rows after the updation of rows.
-In the previous examples, you updated the rows and view the modified rows using the simple ‘SELECT’ statement.
+In this section, you will learn how to get the modified rows after the update.
+In the previous examples, you updated the rows and viewed the modified rows using the simple ‘SELECT’ statement.

-There is a small alteration to the syntax of the UPDATE query to get updated rows.
+There is a minor adjustment to the syntax of the UPDATE query to retrieve updated rows.

 UPDATE tablename